cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/Mission3.md

 ### Running the Survey.
 1. Manually drive away from the dock.
 2. Change mode to Auto (B).
-3. Monitor RVIZ to see the scan.
+3. Monitor RViz to see the scan.